Biden wants a government watchdog to look into high gas prices.

 “I will not accept hardworking Americans paying more for gas as a result of anti-competitive or otherwise potentially criminal action,” Biden wrote.

-Despite indicators that the US economy has recovered strongly from the effects of the Covid-19 outbreak, Biden has suffered a political price as a result of global supply chain snarls that have resulted in shortages and a rise in prices for everything from vehicles to food to gasoline.
+Despite indicators that the US economy has fully recovered from the effects of the Covid-19 outbreak, Biden has paid a political price as global supply chain snarls resulted in shortages and a rise in prices for everything from vehicles to food to gasoline.

-Biden claimed that the prices at the pump are not justified by market fundamentals, stating that while the cost of unfinished gasoline has decreased by more than 5% in the last month, retail prices have increased by 3%.
+The president said that the high pump prices are unjustified, stating that while the cost of finishing gasoline has decreased by more than 5% in the last month, retail prices have increased by 3%.

 Oil companies, on the other hand, “are generating huge profits,” with the two largest on course to nearly treble net income in 2019 and planning major stock buybacks, he wrote.

-FTC Chair Lina Khan promised to investigate any cooperation that may be fuelling the inflation, as well as take a closer look at acquisitions in the industry that reduce competition, in response to a prior request from Biden to check into gas prices over the summer.

-In June, the Federal Trade Commission ordered 7-Eleven and Marathon Petroleum to liquidate almost 300 gas stations after their $21 billion merger broke antitrust laws by leaving hundreds of communities without gasoline options.

-According to the American Automobile Association, average gas prices in the United States decreased to $3.41 per gallon on Monday, up 11 cents from a month earlier (AAA).
+According to the American Automobile Association, average US petrol prices were $3.41 a gallon on Monday, up 11 cents from a month ago (AAA).

 That figure is 81 cents higher than it was in 2019, before the virus struck and forced most Americans to stay at home.